eloquent/phony/doc/index.md

 [usage]: #usage
 [using a callable as an answer]: #using-a-callable-as-an-answer
 [using colored verification output]: #using-colored-verification-output
+[using iterable spies changes the return value]: #using-iterable-spies-changes-the-return-value
 [using this documentation]: #using-this-documentation
 [verification]: #verification
 [verifying call closure binding]: #verifying-call-closure-binding